sebastien/extend/README.txt

       In JavaScript, if you give a method as a callback by simply doing 'object.method', then you may have problems when the caller changes the 'this' argument of the method.
 Using 'getMethod' will ensure that the this is preserved.
-It's actually the equivalent of doing 'this.getClass().bindMethod(this, name)'.
+It's actually an equivalent of doing 'this.getClass().bindMethod(this, name)', except that successive calls to 'getMethod(...)' will always return the same function object, while 'bindMethod' will create a new function each time (useful to know when you're using jQuery 'bind'/'unbind' functions).

     'getCallback(name:String)'::
       The 'getCallback' method is similar to 'getMethod', except that it will